Grade Level: 7 (4-7)

 See the Vocabulary/Definitions section for information on additional, important components of the respiratory system, and their functions.

 Currently, engineers are working to develop small artificial lungs that can be implanted into the chest.
 The intent is for this technology to efficiently carry on the gas exchange function of a person's lungs during recovery from injury or illness, or until donor lungs are available for transplantation.
+Refer to the Polluted Air = Polluted Lungs activity to have students design and prototype their own model lungs with the intended purpose of fighting the effects of polution.
 Hospitals currently use a technology called ECMO, or extracorporeal membrane oxygenation.
 ECMO machines take over the functions of the lungs and heart, pumping blood and exchanging carbon dioxide for oxygen in a machine outside the body.
 The drawbacks to using this external type of machine include the mechanical pumps, which may damage red blood cells.
 These new artificial lungs would use the heart as the pump and be implanted into the chest to eliminate some of the current problems.
 While these new technologies are not a long-term solution for severe lung damage, they may give patients enough support until donor lungs become available.

 adenoid: Lymph tissue at the top of throat.
 The entire lymph system carries fluid to the body and aids it in resisting infection by filtering foreign matter (such as germs) and producing cells (called lymphocytes) to fight harmful germs.
 If adenoids become enlarged they may interfere with breathing and are sometimes removed.